 At Ally Invest, we offer you a Robo Portfolio with a built in cash buffer.
 That means, in addition to the range of ETF investments professionally selected for you, 30% of your portfolio remains in cash.
 Since the cash grows at the same rate as Ally Bank’s high-yield Online Savings Account, you accrue interest, plus the returns on your invested capital.

 The cash-enhanced Robo Portfolio has several benefits — first being it’s totally free of advisory fees.
 You can start investing with as little as $100 and since you’ll pay $0 in advisory fees, you have more money to invest.

 The second perk?
 Your peace of mind.
 If you prefer a more conservative investment strategy, the cash component remains protected from market volatility.
 So even if your holdings experience the effects of a market downturn, your cash will continue to earn interest.
 For novice (or nervous) investors, this gives you the confidence to enter the market while avoiding emotional investing as you watch your wealth grow.

 But what if you’re ready to take on a more aggressive investment strategy?
 Once you are more comfortable with investing and want to ramp up your returns, you can say goodbye to the cash buffer and put more (or all) of your portfolio holdings into the market.

-Our Managed Portfolios without a cash buffer incur a small annual management fee, but with more money invested in the market, you may be able to receive more significant returns that offset any fees you pay.
+Our Robo Portfolios without a cash buffer incur a small annual management fee, but with more money invested in the market, you may be able to receive more significant returns that offset any fees you pay.

 For the DIY Investor